 The 10,000 step goal originated with Japanese makers of pedometers who used it in their marketing campaigns to get people to buy their product.
 There was no scientific rationale behind the number; it just seemed like a realistic daily goal.

 Now the American Heart Association uses the 10,000 step bench-mark as a recommendation to improve a person’s health and lower the risk of heart disease.
-The Surgeon General of the United States recommends that every person engage in a minimum of 30 minutes of exercise per day.
+The Surgeon General of the United States recommends that every person engages in a minimum of 30 minutes of exercise per day.
 10,000 steps will achieve that and more.
-Unless a person has an extremely active lifestyle, it will require some considerable effort to achieve the 10,000 step (5 mile) during the course of the day.
-It may entail starting to walk to work or going for an after dinner walk in the evening.
+Unless a person has an extremely active lifestyle, it will require some considerable effort to achieve the 10,000 steps (5 miles) during the course of the day.
+It may entail starting to walk to work or going for an after-dinner walk in the evening.